Vinark117/old-docs.vinark.dev/better-rule-tiles/youtube-tutorials.md

 ## Chapter 12: "Other tile shapes"

 I've showed everything I can with these tilemaps, but what if you want to work with isometric or hexagonal tiles?
 Well, the tool supports all grid types you'd want to work with.
 At the export options in the top-right corner there's the grid type option which is set to square by default.
-Changing this will change the grid shape... obviously.
+Changing this will change the grid shape.
 It's better to do this before starting to work on your tilemaps, because the hexagonal tilemaps for example use a different coordinate system, so changing between these two grid types can mess with the placement of the tiles.

 You can also change the size of the grids in the dropdown next to the export options, or add an offset if your tiles are not aligned properly, along with a few other editor settings.

 ## Chapter 13: "The end"

 I have lots of tips and trick that I could show you regarding this tool, but it would be quite a long video, so I'll wrap it up here.
-If you need more detailed description regarding this tool, there's a documentation I've written where you can find descriptions of every setting and option there is in the tool.
+If you need more detailed description of this tool, there's a documentation I've written where you can find descriptions of every setting and option there is in the tool.
 You can also join my discord server if you need any help.
 Both links are in the description of this video, along with the page for the tool itself.
-I hope you liked this video, and especially the tool I created.
+I hope you liked this tutorial, and especially the tool I created.

 That's it for this video.
-Seeya.
+Bye.